top of page

 Search

-Introducing yourself to your new school team!
+SLPs - Introducing yourself to your new school team!

 You may be working remotely but you still have the opportunity to be an integral part of the school team.
 Building a relationship with the site principals, teachers, and other SLPs will make your job more enjoyable and effective.